-Some law schools allow students to pursue a business law certificate in addition to their J.D., and receive advanced training for a corporate law career.
-Upon graduating and passing the bar, business lawyers typically work at either a corporate firm, or as in-house counsel for a sole company.
+Some law schools allow students to pursue a business law certificate in addition to their JD, and receive advanced training for a corporate law career.
+Upon graduating and passing the bar, business lawyers typically work at a corporate firm or as in-house counsel for a sole company.

-Constitutional lawyers deal with the interpretation and implementation of the U.S. Constitution, and balance the interests of government institutions with the interests of individuals.
-Various roles of a constitutional lawyer might include challenging the constitutionality of a piece of legislation, representing individuals in discrimination suits, or working as a constitutional law expert at a university.
-Constitutional lawyers may be involved in civil rights cases, and some argue legal issues before state supreme courts or the U.S. Supreme Court—a rare opportunity for lawyers in other fields.
+Constitutional lawyers deal with the interpretation and implementation of the U.S. Constitution, balancing the interests of government institutions with the interests of individuals.
+Responsibilities of a constitutional lawyer might include challenging the constitutionality of a piece of legislation, representing individuals in discrimination suits, or providing constitutional law expertise at a university.
+Constitutional lawyers may be involved in civil rights cases and some argue legal issues before state supreme courts or the U.S. Supreme Court—a rare opportunity for lawyers in other fields.

 Depending on the school, law students may be able to obtain a constitutional law certificate or pursue advanced studies by taking a required number of related courses.
 While not required for a career, future employers may see it as a strong commitment to the practice area.

 Criminal defense lawyers advocate on behalf of those accused of criminal activity and ensure that their liberties and basic rights are fairly upheld within the justice system.
 A criminal defense lawyer may work as a public defender or as a private attorney.
 In either position, their job is to leverage the law to the advantage of the accused.
-They must protect the best interests of their client, within the bounds of the law.
-Criminal defense lawyers may appear in court more frequently than other types of lawyers—especially if a case goes to trial.
+They must protect the interests of their client within the bounds of the law.
+Criminal defense lawyers may appear in court more frequently than other types of lawyers, especially if a case goes to trial.

-A number of state bar associations offer specialty programs in criminal law, while those passionate about trial advocacy can receive certification as a criminal trial lawyer.
+A number of state bar associations offer specialty programs in criminal law, allowing those who are passionate about trial advocacy to receive certification as a criminal trial lawyer.

 Just as with other specialties, many law schools offer a specialization certificate in employment/labor law for students who take a minimum number of courses in the area, but it is not required for employment.